Best Places to View Mount Fuji: Top Scenic Spots in Japan

 Lake Kawaguchiko

-The lake Kawaguchiko is well developed in a total of 5 lakes in Fuji Five Lake Region, offering an excellent view of Fuji.
+The lake Kawaguchiko is well developed in a total of 5 lakes in Fuji Five Lake Region, offering an excellent place to view Mount Fuji.
 It is highlighted in 36 views of Mount Fuji and you can clearly see Fuji’s reflection.
 For the best view on the lake, you can go to the north shore offering the most beautiful scene of the mountain Fuji over the water.

 Lake Yamanakako